Skip to content

 • Seamless integration with Google products like Google Calendar and Google Meet

-• Text messaging for US customers
+• Text messaging only for US customers

 Cons